 Your reaction will change naturally once you’ve placed value on yourself.
 The way you receive upsetting information will change for the same reason.

-You will wake up in the morning feeling ready for life in all its beauty.
-And you’ll understand that you are part of that beauty.
+Living a simple living lifestyle is about waking up in the morning feeling ready for life in all its beauty.
+And understanding that you are part of that beauty.

 Remember the baby steps.